Battery0/CV/README.md

 **[Projects](https://github.com/Battery0/CV#Projects) | [Work Experience](https://github.com/Battery0/CV#Work-Experience) | [Education](https://github.com/Battery0/CV#education) | [Skills](https://github.com/Battery0/CV#skills) | [Interests and Hobbies](https://github.com/Battery0/CV#Interests-and-Hobbies) | <a href="https://www.linkedin.com/in/iankinguk" target="blank" rel="noopener noreferrer">LinkedIn</a>**

-A highly self-motivated junior software developer possessing a diligent and methodical approach to work.
-My experience to date includes project controls engineering in various complex technical industries - oil & gas, UK infrastructure and defence, combined with creativity, having worked in the broadcast and film industry as a 3D Artist.
-I look to combine and utilise my technical and creative sides to bring my real-world business experience and problem solving ability to deliver tangible solutions in my new career in tech.
+A highly self-motivated junior software developer possessing a diligent and methodical approach and a love for building things.
+My career to date has spanned both the highly complex technical area of project controls engineering within the oil & gas, defence, and infrastructure sectors and the fast-paced, creative, and technical area of visual effects design as a 3D artist within the film and broadcast industries.
+With this next stage of my career, I am excited to bring my technical, creative, and real-world business expertise together with my natural problem-solving ability in order to deliver tangible solutions in my new tech career.

-As a champion of self learning, having completed a Bachelors of Engineering part time over 6 years, working evenings and weekends whilst in full time employment.
-I aim to bring this tenacity and drive with me to my next role; traits that I believe are valuable as a developer.
+As a champion of self learning, having completed a Bachelors of Engineering remotely over six years whilst in full time employment, I aim to bring this tenacity and drive with me to my next role, traits that I believe are invaluable as a developer.

 I am exceptionally keen and motivated to start a new role as a junior developer with a company that will nurture, guide, and enable me to grow and develop further.
-I am looking forward to build real solutions to real problems, learn new technologies and expand my current knowledge.
+I look forward to building real solutions to real problems, learning new technologies, and expanding my current knowledge.

 ## Projects